A complete method for financial success applied to travel

 - And everything else you see you’ll spend money with

 Of course, the prices of flying or transportation may vary a lot.
 So take a look TODAY at our flight search engine trying a couple of different dates to have an idea of overall prices.
 Then add up around 30% to that price.
 That will be the top price you will be willing to pay for those tickets.

 - The next step is to write all the items and their prices on an excel sheet and make a total sum.

 - Then you download our Travel Budget Template, an excel sheet especially created for your trip planning.

 - Then divide the total sum for the number of months you have for the trip

 - And finally, divide the monthly amount for 4.
 Then you’ll have a very good idea of how much money you should save or get extra each week to make your goal come true.

-- Next step is to make a beautiful paper poster with these goals and put it on a very visible place at home or office.
+- The next step is to make a beautiful paper poster with these goals and put it in a very visible place at home or office.

 - Make yourself see your financial travel goals and budget every single day.